-This way, you will be able to compare the new website’s loading performance against the old one.
-If the new website loads slower than the old one, you will know that you need to improve your website’s performance.
+This way, you can compare the new website’s loading performance against the old one.
+If the new website loads slower than the old one, you will know you need to improve your website’s performance.

 Website loading speed is a critical factor in providing a good user experience.
-Therefore, it is essential to monitor your website’s performance and make improvements as needed.
+Therefore, monitoring your website’s performance and making improvements as needed is essential.

 4. Benchmark Keyword & Traffic Data

 Benchmarking your keyword and traffic data before you begin your website migration is essential.
-This data will be used to compare the performance of the new website with the old one later in the process.
+This data will be used to compare the new website’s performance with the old one later in the process.

-By benchmarking your keywords, you will be able to track your progress and ensure that you are making the best possible decisions for your website.
+By benchmarking your keywords, you can track your progress and ensure that you make the best possible website decisions.

 If you are changing your domain name, don’t forget to keep a record of any old backlinks.
-Reach out and contact that website with the new address so they can update their links too!
+Contact that website with the new address so they can update their links too!
 This could be tedious work but it will be worth doing if there’s high competition within your industry.

 Design/ Wireframe Stage Review

-At this stage, we compare the design environment and staging site with the data we have already gathered before.
+At this stage, we compare the design environment and staging site with the data we have gathered.

 6 .
 URL Mapping

 URL Mapping is the most critical part of SEO migration.
-You need to map top-performing URLs on the old website with the staging site URLs.
+You must map top-performing URLs on the old website with the staging site URLs.
 This will give you an idea of pages that needs to be redirected.